traderjoe-xyz/joe-docs/docs/guides/1-manage-a-liquidity-position.md

 In contrast to V1, liquidity can be concentrated in arbitrary shapes and any price range the user desires.

-Next paragraphs will explain how to manage a liquidity position, namely:
+Next sections how to:

-- How are new pairs created.
+- How are new pairs created
-- How to add liquidity:
-  - Which functions to use.
-  - How to properly select liquidity parameters.
+- How to add liquidity
-  - How to use them in code example.
-  - How to choose bin distributions based on chosen goals.
-- How to remove liquidity:
+- How to remove liquidity
-  - Which functions to use.
-  - How to properly select arguments.
-  - How to use them in code example.

 ## Pair Creation